 II.
-God the Father is the source, initiator, and g oal of the Missio Dei A. Mission is about what God does us and not what we can do on our own B. God the Father is the in missions (Romans 8:3, Gal.
+God the Father is the source, initiator, and goal of the Missio Dei A. Mission is about what God does can do on our own B. God the Father is the in missions (Romans 8:3, Gal.
 4 4:4) C. History is the for God the Father's actions D. Missions as an of God's love.
-E. Buddhism, Hinduism, Islam do not o relationship with God. ffer to have a F. Obedience is an of appreciation for God's blessing G. Our lives must the message we proclaim.
+E. Buddhism, Hinduism, Islam do not offer relationship with God. to have a F. Obedience is an of appreciation for God's blessing G. Our lives must the message we proclaim.